HopeRise/CrawlSearch/README.md

 ## Abstract

 This project focuses on designing and implementing a web-based search pipeline, including document acquisition, indexing, and query retrieval.
 A Scrapy-powered crawler is used to download and store web documents in HTML format.
-An inverted index is then generated using TF-IDF weighting to support efficient similarity-based retrieval.
+From the HTML, I converted to TXT to generate an inverted index, calculated the TF-IDF weighting to support efficient similarity-based retrieval.
 Finally, a Flask-driven query processor enables users to submit free-text searches and receive ranked document results based on cosine similarity.

 Future enhancements can focus on improving scalability and retrieval quality.
 Optional features such as concurrent and distributed crawling using AutoThrottle and Scrapyd would allow faster and broader document collection.
 Search accuracy could be increased by integrating semantic vector embeddings like Word2Vec or FAISS-based k-nearest neighbor similarity.
 Additionally, a front-end search interface and production deployment would make the system more user-accessible and robust.

 ## Overview